 The American Society of Hematology (ASH) will support the administrative costs of the SCDC, so there will be no need for dues in order to be a member of the Coalition.
 ASH will also provide the administrative management of the Coalition.
 The Coalition is not offering membership to individuals or institutions; however, if individuals are interested in staying abreast of Coalition news and activities, they are encouraged to register for SCDC updates.

 A representative group of organizations will serve as the initial Coalition Steering Committee.
-(It is anticipated that five groups will initially serve in this role.
-ASH will serve as one of the groups and five additional groups were invited based on their involvement with ASH's recent SCD activities.)
+(It is anticipated that seven groups will initially serve in this role.
+ASH will serve as one of the groups and six additional groups were invited based on their involvement with ASH’s recent SCD activities.)
 The Steering Committee will help:

 - identify additional organizations who should be part of the SCDC; and